 And so here is an extensive (but by no means complete) list of books to spend reading in the next weeks, months and years – however long you have before hitting the big Four-Oh, by which time my follow up list 60 Books To Read Before Your 60 will hopefully be ready.

 #1 The Secret History – Donna Tartt

 Considered a modern classic, The Secret History was a smash hit debut for Donna Tartt (who won the Pulitzer Prize for fiction for her subsequent work The Goldfinch).
-Set in a affluent liberal arts college, the story follows a tight knit group of eccentric Classics students in the aftermath of a terrible deed.
-The story is pure thriller but dressed up with rich detail and addictive characters to give it a literary edge.
+Set in an affluent liberal arts college, the story follows a tight-knit group of eccentric Classics students in the aftermath of a terrible deed.
+The story is a pure thriller but dressed up with rich detail and addictive characters to give it a literary edge.